GUIDELINES FOR WRITERS

 Due to the small size of our staff and the sheer number of scripts we receive, we are only able to accept one script at a time from the same author and cannot consider resubmissions, including those which have been significantly revised.
 Thanks in advance for your patience while we process your script; our typical response time is 6-8 months.

-Play submissions should be sent to Adam Greenfield, Director of New Play Development.
+Play submissions should be sent to Sarah Lunnie, Literary Manager.
 Musical submissions (script and CD) should be sent to the attention of Kent Nicholson, Director of Musical Theater.

 Our mailing address is: